commercialhaskell/stack/GUIDE.md

-__NOTE__: This document is a work in progress, and is being shared to get feedback.
-Please do *not* rely on this document as being perfect, and if you see something that can be improved, either send a pull request or send a note to Michael Snoyman (who's currently authoring it).

 stack is a cross-platform program for developing Haskell projects.
 This guide is intended to step a new stack user through all of the typical stack workflows.
 This guide will not teach you Haskell, but will also not be looking